tobie/specref/README.md

 ```
 There now exists a Persistent URI Registry of EU Institutions and Bodies[1]
 which is to be used when referencing such documents.
-Unfortuntaly it doesn't use HTTPS yet.
+Unfortunately it doesn't use HTTPS yet.

 [1]: http://data.europa.eu/
 ```